AdobeDocs/advertising.en/help/dsp/audiences/sources/source-adobe-rtcdp.md

       * **For [!DNL RampIDs]:** You must deploy a second JavaScript tag on your webpages to match conversions from the IDs on desktop and mobile web browsers (but not mobile apps) to view-throughs.
 Contact your Adobe Account Team, who will give you instructions to register for a [!DNL LiveRamp] [!DNL LaunchPad] tag from [!DNL LiveRamp] Authentication Traffic Solutions.
 Registration is free, but you must sign an agreement.
 Once you register, your Adobe Account Team will generate and provide a unique tag for your organization to implement on your webpages.

       * **For [!DNL ID5] IDs:** Contact your Adobe Account Team, who will give you instructions for signing a free agreement with [!DNL ID5].
 Once you sign the agreement, a member of ID5’s technical team will provide your partner ID, which you must share with your Adobe Account Team.
-You then must set a parameter within your existing JavaScript tracking tags.
+You then must specify the partner ID within your existing JavaScript tracking tags.

         <!-- You can verify calls using the network tab of a browser developer tool:  Each call is initiated to the domain `lasteventf-tm.everesttech.net` and contains the parameter `_les_id5` with an encrypted ID5 ID as its value -->